50% off all plans.Ends 14 June 2026Claim 50% off

 The mechanism is not new.
 It is anchoring and adaptation-level theory applied to retail pricing.
 Repeated exposure to a stimulus (the deal price) shifts the perceptual anchor.
 After enough exposure, the previous anchor (the shelf price) feels extreme.

 Reference price decay shows up in three places in the curriculum.
-Pricing Lesson 3 covers the threshold and round-number cliff side of the same psychology.
-Pricing Lesson 7 covers the promotional pricing trap from a strategic-pricing angle.
-But the working-team consequence sits in TPO Lesson 3, because Lesson 3 is where the baseline is measured.
+Price Thresholds covers the threshold and round-number cliff side of the same psychology.
+The pricing positioning lesson covers the promotional pricing trap from a strategic-pricing angle.
+But the working-team consequence sits here, because this lesson is where the baseline is measured.
 The baseline is the denominator on every TPR ROI calculation.
-If the denominator is decaying, every event ROI is being compared against a moving floor, and the post-event report cannot tell you whether last year was good or just less bad than this year.
+If the denominator is decaying, every event ROI is being compared against a moving floor, and the post-event report cannot tell you whether last year was genuinely good or just less bad than this year.

 How Baseline Erosion Compounds Across a Two-Year Calendar